• The nearest houses

 Today: Villa Kohtz

-Architecture: In the book “Landhäuser & Villen am Meer – Rügen & Hiddensee” (by Barbara Finke and Beatrice Pippia), the house is described as follows: … From 1883, Prince Wilhelm zu Putbus (1833-1907) sold the first plots of land here (Putbuser Straße) initially to fishermen and locals, and later to foreign investors.
-For this reason, the oldest lodging houses in the seaside resort are located along Putbuser Straße today… usually two-storey buildings with a white, simply designed wooden loggia front.
-Among these buildings, the small, representative wooden villa with its dark façade and pointed tower must have been an eye-catcher on the street even back then.
-In early guest directories, it appears as the “Blockhaus-Villa” (log cabin villa) owned by the Arend widow.
-The fact that the house was not given a name and was only referred to as the Blockhaus-Villa makes its uniqueness clear even at that time.
+Architecture: In the book “Country Houses & Villas by the Sea – Rügen & Hiddensee” (by Barbara Finke and Beatrice Pippia), the house is described as follows: … From 1883 onwards, Prince Wilhelm zu Putbus (1833-1907) sold (addendum: on Putbuser Straße) the first plots of land, initially to fishermen and locals, and later also to outside investors.
+For this reason, the oldest lodging houses in the Baltic resort are located along Putbuser Straße today. … These are usually two-story buildings with a white, simple wooden loggia front.
+Among these buildings, the small, prestigious wooden villa with its dark façade and pointed tower must have been the eye-catcher of the street even back then.
+In early guest registers, it appears as the “log cabin villa” owned by the widow Arend.
+The fact that the house was not given a name and was simply referred to as a log cabin villa clearly shows how unique it was even at that time.
 Historical postcards show that no structural changes have been made to the villa since its construction.
-With the flat, widely cantilevered gable roofs, the folkloric wooden decorations on the balcony balustrades and the window surrounds, the villa has the attributes of a Swiss chalet.
-The elegant entrance area with its detailed glazing and the impressive tower seem to have been inspired by English designs.
-However, the main attraction is not the formal design elements of the building, but its color scheme.
-It is the light-dark contrasts of the white-painted decorative elements against the dark wall that give the building its decorative exterior.
+With its flat, widely projecting gabled roofs, the folkloric wooden decorations on the balcony balustrades and the window frames, the villa has the attributes of a Swiss house.
+The elegant entrance area with its small-paned glazing and the imposing tower seem to have been modeled on English designs.
+However, the main appeal lies not in the formal design elements of the building, but in its color scheme.
+It is the light-dark contrasts of the white-painted decorative elements against the dark wall surface that give the building its decorative exterior.

-History/owner until 1945: The house was mentioned by name in the 1898 travel guide “Die Insel Rügen” by Edwin Müller (published by Barthol und Co.).
-In 1905, tenant Arendt offered the log cabin villa with 8 rooms.
-A short time later (1909), widow Arendt ran the villa.
-This is how it was described in the 1911 Binz guide (Baltic seaside resort of Binz on the island of Rügen – the “Nordic Sorrento”): Pension Blockhaus Putbuserstraße, not far from the beach, with a beautiful beech forest opposite, in a convenient location with a large, beautiful garden and friendly rooms with large verandas. – Rooms with board from 4.50 marks, families by agreement.
+History/owners until 1945: The house was mentioned by name in the 1898 travel guide “Die Insel Rügen” (The Island of Rügen) by Edwin Müller (published by Barthol und Co.).
+In 1905, tenant Arendt offered the log cabin villa with 8 rooms for rent.
+A short time later (1909), Arendt’s widow ran the villa.
+This is what the 1911 Binz guidebook (Ostseebad Binz Insel Rügen – the “Nordic Sorrento”) said: Pension Blockhaus Putbuserstraße, not far from the beach, opposite a beautiful beech forest, in a convenient location with a large, beautiful garden and friendly rooms with large verandas. – Rooms with breakfast from 4.50 marks, families by arrangement.
 Good home cooking.
 Tourist accommodation.
 Owner: Mrs. Arendt.

-The book “Landhäuser & Villen am Meer – Rügen & Hiddensee” (by Barbara Finke and Beatrice Pippia) continues: In the 1920s, the widow Arend sold her villa to the Berlin painter Leopold Kohtz, who spent his summers here with his family.
-Like Mrs. Arend, Kohtz rented out some of the rooms of the house to vacationers.
+The book “Landhäuser & Villen am Meer – Rügen & Hiddensee” (Country Houses & Villas by the Sea – Rügen & Hiddensee) (by Barbara Finke and Beatrice Pippia) goes on to say: In the 1920s, the widow Arend sold her villa to the Berlin painter Leopold Kohtz, who spent his summers here with his family.
+Like the widow Arend, Kohtz rented out some of the rooms in the house to holiday guests.

-With the sale, the house was given a name for the first time: Villa Kohtz.
-An advertisement in the 1925 travel guide “Praktische Winke – Ostseebad Binz auf Rügen” shows how Leopold Kohtz recommended his villa: Villa Kohtz.
+With the sale, the house was given a name for the first time, namely Villa Kohtz.
+Leopold Kohtz’s recommendation of his villa was evident in the advertisement in the 1925 travel guide “Praktische Winke – Ostseebad Binz auf Rügen” (Practical Tips – Baltic Sea Resort Binz on Rügen): Villa Kohtz.
 Detached house.
-Formerly owned by the Prince of Putbus, near the beach, idyllically situated by the high forest, in the middle of the garden.
-With all conveniences, elegant furnishings, closed and open porches, stoves, bathrooms, for rent in whole or divided.
+Formerly owned by the Prince of Putbus, close to the beach, idyllically located by the high forest, in the middle of the garden.
+With all conveniences, elegant furnishings, enclosed and open verandas, stoves, bathrooms, available for rent as a whole or in parts.
 L. Kohtz, Putbuserstr.
 14

-GDR period: After 1945, the owners fled to the West and the building became an apartment building (source: “Holzhäuser aus Wolgast – Ikonen der Bäderarchitektur” Teil II by Hans-Ulrich Bauer).
+GDR era: After 1945, the owners fled to the West and the building became a rental property (source: “Wooden Houses from Wolgast – Icons of Seaside Resort Architecture” Part II by Hans-Ulrich Bauer).

-After 1990: After the fall of the Wall, the son of the former owner got the property back and lived in the house with his family until his death (source: “Holzhäuser aus Wolgast – Ikonen der Bäderarchitektur” Part II by Hans-Ulrich Bauer).
-In 2012, the Breuer family from Binz bought and renovated Villa Kohtz.
-The Ostsee-Zeitung newspaper reported on March 12, 2012: A beauty treatment for a historical gem: the listed villa “Kohtz” is being renovated and will get a modern pavilion.
-The log cabin is to be inaugurated in June and will become a home for the Binz family.
+After 1990: After reunification, the son of the former owner regained possession of the property and lived in the house with his family until his death (source: “Wooden Houses from Wolgast – Icons of Seaside Resort Architecture” Part II by Hans-Ulrich Bauer).
+In 2012, the Breuer family from Binz bought Villa Kohtz and renovated it.
+The Ostsee-Zeitung newspaper reported on March 12, 2012: “Beauty treatment for historic gem: Listed Villa Kohtz is being renovated and will get a modern pavilion.
+The log cabin is to be inaugurated in June and will become home to a family from Binz.”

-Interesting facts/anecdotes: Even in the historic Binz Museum in the Kleinbahnhof, the Berlin painter Leopold Kohtz was mentioned.
-A photo with him in front of his shop in Binz showed this.
+Interesting facts/anecdotes: The Berlin painter Leopold Kohtz was also mentioned in the Binz History Museum in the small railway station at that time.
+A photo of him in front of his shop in Binz showed this.

-Photos: Binzer Bucht Tourismus collection, Hans-Ulrich Bauer – from the book “Holzhäuser aus Wolgast: Ikonen der Baderarchitektur”, Binzer Bucht Tourismus
+Photos: Collection of Binzer Bucht Tourismus, Hans-Ulrich Bauer – from the book “Holzhäuser aus Wolgast: Ikonen der Bäderarchitektur” (Wooden Houses from Wolgast: Icons of Seaside Resort Architecture), Binzer Bucht Tourismus

 Text: Binzer Bucht Tourismus